MarkScherr/cv/cv.md

 *Beijing, China - 02/2009 – 07/2011*

 - Led a 15+ international team in the creation of an economics news show.
 Led by example, working 6 months straight without weekends or PTO in order to satisfy high pressure deadline.
 - Innovated demand-driven airtime allocation, using API article topic demand divided by total.
-Approach was anonymously leaked/sold to CNN International, and appeared on their broadcast lineup for months.
+Approach was anonymously leaked to CNN International, and appeared on their broadcast lineup for months.
+Frustrating.
 - Economics news program ended up selling content to top global news channels and advertising in Times Square.

 ### Caijing Magazine